ViniciusmDias/Functional-Light-JS/manuscript/ch5.md

 # Functional-Light JavaScript
 # Chapter 5: Reducing Side Effects
-# Chapter 5: Reduzindo Efeitos Colaterais
+# Capítulo 5: Reduzindo Efeitos Colaterais

 In [Chapter 2](ch2.md), we discussed how a function can have outputs besides its `return` value.
 By now you should be very comfortable with the FP definition of a function, so the idea of such side outputs -- side effects! -- should smell.

+No [Capítulo 2](ch2.md), discutimos como uma função pode ter saídas além de seu valor de `return`.

 We're going to examine the various different forms of side effects and see why they are harmful to our code's quality and readability.